 Collections and displays

 The museum collections reflect life and work in a small market town set within a once bustling countryside.
 Agriculture, especially hop-growing, is represented, as are some associated agricultural trades including coopering and farrier work.
 The visitor can find items relating to the commercial, civic and domestic life of Tenbury Wells and its surrounding districts, particularly from the late 19th/mid-20th centuries.
 As a small museum it is unable to accommodate large items but there is an expanding image and ephemera collection as well as a small audio collection of Tenbury memories recorded in association with Tenbury U3A.
+Photography within the museum is prohibited.

 SEAL OF HENRY III